catalyst/developing-with-cwp/slides/docs/06_IntroToCMSFields.md

 Do a `dev/build?flush=` and open your LandingPage in the CMS.
 You will now see three new fields:
 * Intro, which was inherited from Page.php
 * A new tab called "Special Content"
-* In "Special Content", a single ToggleCompositeField, which reveals two new fields once clicked:
+* In "Special Content", two new fields are available:
     * A TextField called "Special Content Headline"
     * A WYSIWYG editor called "Special Content"